kicker22004/ECO_LINUX_SERVER_MANAGER/LinuxCheatSheet.md

 chgrp Command
 chgrp command is used to change the group ownership of a file.
 Provide the new group name as its first argument and the name of file as the second argument like this:

-' chgrp eco users.txt'
+'chgrp eco users.txt'
 chmod Command
 chmod command is used to change/update file access permissions like this.

-' chmod +x sysinfo.sh'
+'chmod +x sysinfo.sh'
 chown Command
 chown command changes/updates the user and group ownership of a file/directory like this.

-' chmod -R www-data:www-data /var/www/html'
+'chmod -R www-data:www-data /var/www/html'
 To learn more about chgrp, chmod and chwon commands, read: Managing Users & Groups, File Permissions & Attributes in Linux

 cksum Command
 cksum command is used to display the CRC checksum and byte count of an input file.

-' cksum README.txt'
+'cksum README.txt'
 clear Command
 clear command lets you clear the terminal screen, simply type.

-' clear'
+'clear'
 cmp Command
 cmp performs a byte-by-byte comparison of two files like this.

-' cmp file1 file2'
+'cmp file1 file2'
 comm Command
 comm command is used to compare two sorted files line-by-line as shown below.

-' comm file1 file2'
+'comm file1 file2'
 cp Command
 cp command is used for copying files and directories from one location to another.

-' cp /home/eco/file1 /home/eco/Personal/'
+'cp /home/eco/file1 /home/eco/Personal/'
 For more information on how to copy files in Linux, read:

-' date'
+'date'
-' date --set="8 JUN 2017 13:00:00"'
+'date --set="8 JUN 2017 13:00:00"'
 To learn more about how to set date in Linux, read: How to Set System Date in Linux

 dir Command
 dir command works like Linux ls command, it lists the contents of a directory.

-' dir'
+'dir'
 dmidecode Command
 dmidecode command is a tool for retrieving hardware information of any Linux system.
 It dumps a computer’s DMI (a.k.a SMBIOS) table contents in a human-readable format for easy retrieval.

 To view your system hardware info, you can type:

-' sudo dmidecode --type system'
+'sudo dmidecode --type system'
 Some useful tools to find out Linux system hardware info: 10 Useful Commands to Get Linux Hardware Information

 du Command
 du command is used to show disk space usage of files present in a directory as well as its sub-directories as follows.
-' du /home/aaronkilik'
+'du /home/aaronkilik'

 echo Command
 echo command prints a text of line provided to it.